michaeldevlee/GetDrugsAPI/README.md

 druglookup is a web application built to transform data from the openFDA API to make it easier to consume on the frontend.

 ## Introduction
 The openFDA API provides endpoints to retrieve useful drug data however, the responses can be very large and have nested fields.
-The primary goal was to create a full-stack application to provide a more flat response for easier usability.
+The primary goal of this project was to demonstrate the simplification through a full-stack application that pulls in the transformed data.

 ## Technologies Used